A brief encyclopedia of facts you might like to know about vanilla

 Is Mexican Vanilla Safe?

 If the product is made in the US using Mexican beans and following the Standard of Identity, it is absolutely safe.
 There are a couple of extract producers in Mexico, but it isn’t easy to find their products.
 They are made in a safe manner.
-The rest of the so-called vanilla throughout the Americas is not regulated, so it’s difficult to know what’s in the bottle besides imitation vanilla.
+The rest of the so-called vanilla throughout the Americas is not regulated, so it’s difficult to know what’s in the bottle besides imitation vanillin.

 In the 1980s there was a scare because producers used coumarin in the liquid Mexican vanillas.
 Coumarin is not toxic in minute amounts, but it is a probable carcinogen if used daily, which isn’t likely in the case of flavorings.
 Further, coumarin, which made the imitation vanilla smell more like real vanilla, is now rarely used in Mexico.
 That said, dyes banned in the US and other additives that are sometimes put into the imitation vanillas could be toxic to sensitive people.
 Personally, the biggest issue with the cheap imitation vanilla is that it undercuts the farmers who are struggling to keep the vanilla industry alive.